marks530/ms3_project/README.md

 <option value="">Select</option>
 ```

-#### Profile New Report and Login pages
+#### Profile, New Report and Login pages

-Apart from teh smaee errors for the smae pieces of code these pages did not generate any new errors.
+Apart from the same errors for the same pieces of code these pages did not generate any new errors.

 On each page I evaluated the navbar, from Desktop to Mobile, watching the behaviour of the dropdown menu on each of the different screens.
 I also ensured the hamburger dropdown menu was working correctly and in position once it was visible on screen.